SpineEventEngine/base/protoc-plugin/README.md

 make the message types implement the requested interfaces.

 If the passed code gen request is not interesting to the Spine plugin, the response is empty.

+---

+For the details on the `protoc` plugin development, see the official [doc](https://developers.google.com/protocol-buffers/docs/reference/other#plugins).